JakeElder/Hermes/README.md

 Hermes
 ======
-End point aggregation server.
-Useful for providing a single url for all of your micro service endpoints.
+End point aggregation server. useful for providing a single url for all of your micro service endpoints.

 Usage